lightSAML/lightSAML.github.io/LightSAML-Core/Cookbook/How-to-make-AuthnRequest/index.md

 ---

 AuthnRequest is a SAML message that SP sends to IDP in order to initiate authentication.
-Most important elements of an AuthnRequest are
+Most important elements of an AuthnRequest are:

  * issuer
  * id
  * issue instant

-Building of an Authn Request might look like this:
+Building of an Authn Request can be done like this:

 {% highlight php %}
 // examples/how_to_make_authn_request.php